reymon359/how-to-live/advices/Have ownership of what you do/index.md

 ---
 name: 'Have ownership of what you do'
-Categories: ['Integrity', 'Responsibility', 'Dependencies']
+Categories: ['Integrity', 'Responsibility', 'Dependencies', 'Software development']
 ---
 # Have ownership of what you do

-If you do or create something take care of it.
-If it goes well make sure it keeps going that way and improve it.
-If it goes bad be resposible and solve it.
+When you do or create something, take care of it.
+If it goes well, make sure it keeps going that way and improve it.
+If it goes bad, be responsible and try to solve it.

 This is more important when other people depend on what you do.

-If you commit to something be responsible with that commitment and fulfill it.
+If you commit to doing something, be responsible for that commitment and fulfill it.

+You are responsible and dependent on your actions.
+Be aware of it before doing something.

 ## Quotes